-The great thing about our vintage Volkswagen camper vans is that they were actually built in 2013 and 2014.
-However, this doesn't mean they drive like cars from 2014.
+Luckily, we make these beauties available for hire at location in Faro, Portugal so you can try before you buy.
+The great thing about our 'vintage' Volkswagen camper vans is that they were actually built in 2013 and 2014.
+However, this doesn't mean they drive like a car from 2014.
 Essentially, VW Brazil wanted to produce an affordable and usable van for the South American market without redesigning one with all new components.
 So, they resurrected the original design from 1958.
 Although the years brought some improvements, it is still 1960’s engineering.
-A road trip in one of these classic vans is surely one of the best experiences in Portugal, but these vans demand respect, undivided attention and a higher level of driving ability than a typical modern vehicle.
+A road trip in a VW camper is surely one of the best experiences in Portugal, but these vans demand respect, undivided attention and a higher level of driving ability than a typical modern vehicle.

-The VW T2 camper van boast the same engine as a VW Fox.
+A Volkswagen camper van boast the same engine as a VW Fox.
 Yes, it’s a small engine for a big van and at 1400cc and 80bhp, some would say the T2 lacks power.
 This isn't necessarily a bad thing!
-Instead of blasting down the highway at 90-100kmph, cruising and appreciate the passing landscapes.
+Instead of blasting down the highway at 90-100 kph, cruising and appreciate the passing landscapes.
 Slow down and really immerse yourself in Portugal!

 We’ve become used to not thinking about anything when we’re driving modern vehicles.
-We let our minds wander as we thunder along at 150kmh and forget that we’re actually driving.
+We let our minds wander as we thunder along at 150 kph and forget that we’re actually driving.
 We forget how driving used to be.
 Let’s not beat around the bush here.
-A van built according to an old VW camper van design from the 1960's will never feel and steer like a new Transporter.
-All vintage VW T2 camper vans and their original steering system have some play in the steering wheel while driving.
+A van built according to an old Volkswagen camper van design from the 1960's will never feel and steer like a new Transporter.
+The VW campers and their original steering system have some play in the steering wheel while driving.
 Even the original VW manual states that there should be 4-5cm of play from left to right in the steering wheel.
 What this actually means is that you will have to constantly correct the steering while driving.
 This is something you will get the hang of with a little practice, but it can be surprising at first.
 You have to concentrate to get a feel for it.

 Vintage style, modern brakes

-The brakes are a safe modern setup with discs in the front.
+The brakes in this type of Volkswagen camper van are a safe modern setup with discs in the front.
 The only difference here is the longer travel in the brake pedal itself.
 Modern vehicles tend to have a shorter pedal travel.
 Again, this is something you will get used to quickly with a little practice.

 Fuel efficiency & reliability